Reduce Food Miles...Increase Food Smiles - Make your local farmers & the environment happy!

 Support local Farmers' Markets.
 See below for the list of the Farmers' Markets in your area below.

 Local farmers' markets allow producers to sell their certified commodities directly to the public, and therefore reducing the amount of shipping miles on products.
 The following 20 farmers' markets have been certified by the Agricultural Commissioner to market local and regional produce in San Luis Obispo County.
 Check out the one in your area!
 CLICK HERE TO SEE THEM!

 Did You Know?

-According to the SLO County Department of Agriculture/Weights and Measures, despite persistent drought and variable weather conditions, the value of agricultural commodities produced in San Luis Obispo County during 2013 reached a record high of $960,710,000.
-This 11% increase over 2012 is the fourth consectutive year in which total commodity values entered record territory demonstrating the perseverance and diversified production of our local agriculturalists.
-Here is how the top twenty value crops compare to the whole:
+According to the SLO County Department of Agriculture/Weights and Measures, despite persistent drought and variable weather conditions, the value of agricultural commodities produced in San Luis Obispo County during 2020 was $754,282,000.
+This value represents the incredible value of local farms in SLO County and is also demonstrating the perseverance and diversified production of our local agriculturalists.
+Here is how the top twenty value crops in SLO County: